City Guides Provence-Alpes-Côte d'Azur

 Castle Hill - Nice

-La Colline du Château (Castle Hill) is a rocky hill located on the Eastern side of Promenade des Anglais, overlooking Old Nice and its port.
-This hill is one of the best places to visit in Nice, and it offers incredible views of Nice, the Baie des Anges, and the Alps in the distance.
+La Colline du Château (Castle Hill) is a rocky hill located on the Eastern side of Promenade des Anglais, overlooking Old Nice and the Port.
+This hill is one of the best things to see in Nice, and it offers incredible views of Nice, the Baie des Anges, and the Alps in the distance.

 In the 11th century, a citadel occupied this hill, but King Louis XIV’s soldiers entirely dismantled it in the 18th century.
 Today, it is a beautiful park great for a stroll and one of the best places to visit in Nice for its impressive views.

 The access to La Colline du Chateau is through the stairs.
 There’s also a free elevator located at the end of the Promenade des Anglais.
-Don’t miss its surprising waterfall!
+Don’t miss the archaeological remains and its surprising waterfall!

 2. Visit the Old Port